 This would enable us to analyse data to explore the history of individual occupants and their lives and work.
-Completed copies would be sent to the Project Coordinator.
-The Project Coordinator sent original copies of census and street directory data to volunteers.
+Completed copies would be sent to the Project Coordinators.
+The Project Coordinators sent original copies of census and street directory data to volunteers.

 We agreed to present our research at meetings of the Norwood Society through Power Point with talks on Rockmount Road, Vermont Road, South Vale and Harold Road in June, 2019 and Woodland Road, Woodland Hill, George Street and Chestnut Road (West Norwood) in September, 2019.